TheHundredthIdiot/SmartThings/Fibaro/README.md

-Software is distributed on an 'AS IS' BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Software is distributed on an 'AS IS' BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied
 # Fibaro
 Smartthings Fibaro Device Handlers
 # Fibaro Motion Sensor